Have a Question about

 Under HIPAA, covered entities must follow a set of regulations designed to safeguard PHI.
 These regulations were put in place to limit incidental and prohibited exposure of PHI, including when that information is set for disposal.
 Certain policies and procedures must be followed to guarantee PHI are properly destroyed, including:

-Shredding, burning, pulping, or pulverizing the records so PHI becomes unreadable, indecipherable, and cannot otherwise be reconstructed.
+- Shredding, burning, pulping, or pulverizing the records so PHI becomes unreadable, indecipherable, & cannot be reconstructed.

 How do I avoid HIPAA violations?